 John spent 6 years training with world-renowned couples therapist Dr. Stan Tatkin, widely considered one of the best couples therapists in the world.
 Dr. Tatkin is known for bringing neuroscience research to couples therapy and John has had the opportunity to be on the front lines of that process, watching as the leading institutes and theories are updated according to that new science.
 John eventually began helping Dr. Tatkin conduct trainings as his first Teaching Assistant in the PACT approach and later earned an invitation as 1 of 12 couples therapists in the world to form the founding core faculty of Dr. Tatkin’s emerging PACT Institute, dedicated to training couples therapists worldwide in the latest neuroscience and attachment-informed concepts and techniques.

 John has clients throughout the central Texas area (Austin, San Antonio, and Dallas) and consults for clients in New York and Los Angeles.
 He offers advanced couples therapy as well as individual counseling.
 While seeing a dedicated couples therapy specialist can be more expensive than seeing a non-specialist, couples generally accomplish their goals faster and more efficiently working with a specialist.
-Couples who see a dedicated couples therapist such as John typically see more progress and gain more clarity in shorter amount of time, ultimately making our therapy services very cost-effective.
+Couples who see a dedicated couples therapist such as John typically see more progress and gain more clarity in a shorter amount of time, ultimately making our therapy services very cost-effective.
 One of the most important challenges in couples work is to understand what the actual issues are, which may not be what they seem to be, and to conceptualize the most effective path to partner’s goals in those areas.
 A dedicated specialist in couples therapy like John can accurately diagnose the real issues and design an effective treatment plan to address those issues, using therapy time to build real skill in important areas.